GrahamKirwan/audiophile/README.md

-# Frontend Mentor - Product feedback app solution
+# Frontend Mentor - Audiophile e-commerce app solution

-This is a solution to the [Product Audiophile e-commerce website challenge on Frontend Mentor](hhttps://www.frontendmentor.io/challenges/audiophile-ecommerce-website-C8cuSd_wx).
+This is a solution to the [Audiophile e-commerce website challenge on Frontend Mentor](hhttps://www.frontendmentor.io/challenges/audiophile-ecommerce-website-C8cuSd_wx).

 ## Table of contents